Instructions to Authors

-Submissions Articles: Papers on all aspects of philosophy, including its history, will be considered.
-Authors are encouraged to present their arguments in a way which makes them accessible to a broad readership among philosophers; where technical material is included it should be accompanied informal exposition of the argument.
-There is no limit on the length of papers but, other things being equal, shorter papers are preferred.
-(Please note that external referees are asked to offer their views on the length of particular submissions over 8,000 words.)
+Articles: Papers on all aspects of philosophy will be considered.
+Authors are encouraged to present their arguments in a way that makes them accessible to a broad readership among philosophers; where technical material is included it should be accompanied by informal exposition of the argument.
+Papers should be around 8,000 words.
+Longer papers will be reviewed but, other things being equal, shorter papers are preferred.